Russia's Medvedev hints of Chinese threat to Far East

 Russia has tried to counter-balance China’s growing influence in its Far East by boosting its own political and military presence in the region, where it has seen its own influence weaken.

-Medvedev’s new government, formed in May, included for the first time a Ministry of the Far East to underpin other state programs already in place.
-One such program has brought 400 families from other former Soviet republics to the area to reinforce its Russian-speaking population.
+Medvedev’s new government, formed in May, included for the first time a Ministry of the Far East to underpin other state programmes already in place.
+One such programme has brought 400 families from other former Soviet republics to the area to reinforce its Russian-speaking population.

 Medvedev said new migration policies had been drawn up by President Vladimir Putin and told ministers to draft an action plan aimed at turning the policies into reality.